Colorado Law Enforcement conducts annual DUI campaign this Labor Day Weekend

-A key component of the effort is increased police visibility.
+A key component of the effort in the DUI campaign is increased police visibility.
 Head of the Colorado State Patrol, Colonel Scott Hernandez, recently told the Journal-Advocate that visibility alone can reduce the risk of fatalities from car accidents linked to the use of alcohol by up to 20 percent.
 Additional measures that will be used include sobriety checkpoints and saturation patrols.

 Basic information on use of checkpoints in Colorado